malaikadsa/weather_chatbot/README.md

 ## Example

-Type in your weather related query and click on the arrow or press enter.
+Type in your weather related query and click on the arrow or press enter. <br>
-You can ask things like:
+You can ask things like: <br>
-"What's the weather in Paris?"
+"What's the weather in Paris?" <br>
-"Tell me the humidity in New York."
+"Tell me the humidity in New York." <br>
-"When is sunset in Mumbai?"
+"When is sunset in Mumbai?" <br>
-"What’s the forecast for the next few days in Madrid?"
+"What’s the forecast for the next few days in Madrid?" <br>
-"What's the wind speed in Chicago?"
+"What's the wind speed in Chicago?" <br>

 ## 📦 Features